webino/WebinoDraw/README.md

 ## Todo

   - Variable switch/case support, maybe
-  - Cache
   - DrawHelper how to
   - Add DrawResized to resize images
   - Add debug profiler
-  - Write tests for draw form and new features (events + sub-instructions)
+  - Write tests for draw form and new features (events + sub-instructions + ajax + cache)

 ## Addendum